weifantt/weifantt.github.io/_pages/about.md

 Education
 ======
 * B.E. in Beijing University of Posts and Telecommunications (BUPT), 2020
-* Ph.D in University of Central Florida, 2023 (expected)
+* Ph.D. in University of Central Florida, 2023 (expected)

 Work experience
 ======